ahmedatefabd/Movies/README.md

 # Movies App

-Simple Movies app , I will apply every architecture component on a separate branch with steps (Any beginner can follow me to learn all architecture component)
+Simple Movies app , I will apply every architecture component on a separate branch with steps.

 -----------------------